Matt-T977/DM-Familiar-App/README.md

 ### Notable Features:

 #### Frontend:
--User Creation with Google sign in capability and OAuth Authentication utilizing Firebase
+- User Creation with Google sign in capability and OAuth Authentication utilizing Firebase

--Project Creation with a customisable template utilizing React Components create only what the user selects.
+- Project Creation with a customisable template utilizing React Components create only what the user selects.

--Fully dynamic Project list page that will adjust as projects are added or deleted via CRUD operations.
+- Fully dynamic Project list page that will adjust as projects are added or deleted via CRUD operations.

--Dashboard that populates as you create more content and displays it in a clear and intutive manner.
+- Dashboard that populates as you create more content and displays it in a clear and intutive manner.

--Ability to adjust what is or isn't displayed on the dashboard quick and easily.
+- Ability to adjust what is or isn't displayed on the dashboard quick and easily.

--Able to upload Word DocX and have it translated into the database to be displayed along with any other documents created.
+- Able to upload Word DocX and have it translated into the database to be displayed along with any other documents created.

--Fully interactive customer sheet that you create or edit as needed.
+- Fully interactive customer sheet that you create or edit as needed.

 #### Backend:
--Full CRUD functionality for all models, including scaffolding for future features in the frontend IE: Video, Audio, etc
+- Full CRUD functionality for all models, including scaffolding for future features in the frontend IE: Video, Audio, etc

--REST API fully functioning with Firebase's Firestore Database to store and recieve data through HTTP requests from the frontend.
+- REST API fully functioning with Firebase's Firestore Database to store and recieve data through HTTP requests from the frontend.

 #### Database:
--Firestore cloud database for all general storage
+- Firestore cloud database for all general storage

--Google Cloud Storage will be utilized in a future iteration for Images, Video, and Audio
+- Google Cloud Storage will be utilized in a future iteration for Images, Video, and Audio

 ## Project Dashboard
 ![Project_Dashboard](https://user-images.githubusercontent.com/89653410/142480485-3fe0c00e-5cf6-4410-8079-982b6f21c7bc.png)